jhpyle/docassemble/_docs/legal.md

 The `PeriodicFinancialList` uses the following attributes:

 * `gathering`: a boolean value that is initialized to `False`.
-Set this to `True` when your process of collecting the elements of the list is ongoing and will span multiple questions.
+Set this to `True` when your process of initializing the elements of the list is ongoing and will span multiple questions.
 * `gathered`: a boolean value that is initially undefined.
 Set this to `True` when you have finished gathering all of the elements.
-* `elements`: a [Python set] containing the names of the periodic financial items.

-The `PeriodicFinancialList` has two methods:
+The `PeriodicFinancialList` has three methods:

 * `.new(item_name)`: gives the `PeriodicFinancialList` a new attribute with the name `item_name` and the object type `PeriodicValue`.
 * `.total()`: tallies up the total annual value of all `PeriodicValue`s in the list for which the `exists` attribute is `True`.
+* `.total_gathered()`: does what `.total()` does, except it does not require `.gathered` to be `True`, which means that a reference to `.total_gathered()` can be used in the midst of the process of gathering the list of items.
+For example, you may want to use this to say something like "So far, you have told me about income totaling $56,000 per year."

 In the context of a template, a `PeriodicFinancialList` returns `.total()`.